9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 As we think about the buttons available in the main window, three of them correspond to tasks that could take a while to complete: update, download, and fetch.
-While these operations take place, we\'d like to do two things with our GUI: provide the user with the status of the operation, and provide the user with the ability to cancel the operation as it is in progress.
+While these operations take place, we'd like to do two things with our GUI: provide the user with the status of the operation, and provide the user with the ability to cancel the operation as it is in progress.